astropy/pyvo/docs/registry/index.rst

 **************************

-This is an interface to the Virtual Observatory Registry, a collection of metadata records of the VO's “resources” (which is jargon for: a collection of datasets, usually with a service in front of it).
+This is an interface to the Virtual Observatory Registry, a collection of metadata records of the VO's “resources” (“resource” is jargon for: a collection of datasets, usually with a service in front of it).
 For a wider background, see `2014A&C.....7..101D`_ for the general architecture and `2015A&C....10...88D`_ for the search interfaces.